azurecitadel/azurecitadel/content/arc/servers/070-overview.md

 * Workbooks
 * Monitoring with AMA and DCRs
 * Security integration
-* Use SSH for both Windows and Linux
+* SSH for both Windows and Linux
-* Deploy Windows Admin Center in the portal
+* Windows Admin Center in the portal
-* Demonstrate guest configuration policies for hybrid machines
+* Guest Configuration policies for hybrid machines

 {{< flash >}}
-This is the point we'd like to see all attendees reach.
+This is the point we'd like to see all attendees reach for hack completion.
 {{< /flash >}}

 ## Stretch labs

-Additional set of extension focused labs for those who've moved through the core labs quickly.
+This is an additional set of optional standalone labs for those who've moved through the core labs quickly.
+They are focused on additional extension functionality.
+Order is unimportant.

 ![Stretch labs](/arc/servers/images/overview_stretch.png)

 * Deploy a script to multiple servers using Custom Script Extension
 * Push a CA certificate into Key Vault and configure VMs to watch for cert rotation
-* Integrate the azcmagent's managed identity to show how to integrate with ARM, Key Vault and PaaS services
+* Integrate the managed identity with ARM, Key Vault and PaaS services

 ## Next